pytorch/pytorch/docs/source/sparse.rst

 Sparse COO tensors
 ++++++++++++++++++

-Currently, PyTorch implements the so-called Coordinate format, or COO format, as the default sparse storage format for storing sparse tensors.
+The default storage format for sparse tensors in PyTorch is the so-called Coordinate format, or COO format.
 In COO format, the specified elements are stored as tuples of element indices and the corresponding values.
 In particular,

   - the indices of specified elements are collected in ``indices`` tensor of size ``(ndim, nse)`` and with element type